26%, on Alternative Minimum Taxable Income (AMTI) up to

-Election to forgo carryback period: A taxpayer can elect to forgo the carryback period, but to forgo the carryback period, the taxpayer must also forgo the carryback period for his or her NOLS (i.e., a taxpayer must treat NOLs and ATNOLs the same for carryback purposes).
+Election to forgo carryback period: For years before 2018, a taxpayer can elect to forgo the carryback period for his or her NOLs and ATNOLs.
+An election to forego the carryback period cannot be made separately for NOLs and ATNOLs (i.e., a taxpayer must treat NOLs and ATNOLs the same for carryback purposes).

 Amount of ATNOL Carried Back or Forward to a Year

-The entire amount of the ATNOL for any taxable year must be carried to the earliest of the taxable years to which the loss may be carried (unless an election is made to forgo the carryback period).
-The portion of the ATNOL that is carried to each of the other taxable years is the excess, if any, of:
+For years before 2018, the entire amount of the ATNOL for any taxable year must be carried back to the earliest of the taxable years to which the loss may be carried (unless an election is made to forgo the carryback period).
+For years 2018 and after, and years before 2018 in which the election to forego the carryback period for the ATNOL was made, the ATNOL is carried forward to the next taxable year.
+The portion of the ATNOL that is carried back or forward to each of the years after the first carryback or carry forward year is the excess, if any, of:

 EXAMPLE: Arthur had AMTI of $100,000 in 2013, but was not subject to the AMT in that year.
-In 2015, he has a loss which causes him to have an ATNOL of $10,000.
-Arthur carries back this ATNOL to 2013.
+In 2015, he has a loss which causes him to have an NOL and an ATNOL of $10,000.
+Arthur does not elect to forego the NOL carryback, so the carryback also applies to him for AMT.
+Arthur carries back the 2015 ATNOL to 2013.
 After applying the full amount of the carryback against his 2013 income, he is still not subject to the AMT.
 Nonetheless, the full amount is considered absorbed in 2013 and cannot be carried forward to another year.

 Order of Use of ATNOLs